Tip of the Month

 Landscaping with plants adapted to our summer-dry climate is an attractive alternative to the traditional lawn.
 Converting a lawn to a sustainable landscape involves removing the existing lawn.
-Sheet mulching is a great way to decompose a lawn in place instead of digging up and hauling away valuable organic material.
-With time, natural decomposition will improve soil quality and prepare the soil for new plantings.
-Summer is a great time to undertake a sheet mulching project so the soil will be ready for the fall planting season.
+Sheet mulching decomposes a lawn on site rather than digging up the turf and hauling away valuable organic material.
+Natural decomposition improves soil quality, preparing the way for new plantings.
+Summer is a great time to undertake sheet mulching since the soil will be ready for the fall planting season.
 See how to Remove Your Lawn with Sheet Mulch and learn about EBMUD's Lawn Conversion and Irrigation Upgrade Rebates before you begin your project.

 Adjust your irrigation controller according to the seasons.

-Your garden does not need as much water in April as it does in July.
-Add days to your watering schedule for the summer season and then reduce the number of days as fall approaches.
-Lawns, the thirstiest of plants, require at most three times per week in the heat of summer and once or twice a week in spring and fall.
-Perennials and shrubs require less frequent watering than lawns.
+Your garden need less water in April than in July.
+Add days to your watering schedule for the summer season, then reduce the number of days as the fall rains begin.
+Lawns are the thirstiest landscapes.
+Perennials and shrubs require less frequent watering.

-Better yet: exchange your irrigation controller for a self-adjusting model.
+A better approach is to exchange your irrigation controller for a self-adjusting model.
 Weather-based controllers take the guesswork out of irrigation scheduling, providing plants the water they need based on current weather.
-EBMUD customers who use more than 250 gallons per day to irrigate in summer may be eligible for a rebate on a weather-based irrigation controller.
-Rebates are for $100, $250, $350, and $500, depending on past water use history.
+EBMUD customers may be eligible for rebates for up to $300 on a weather-based irrigation controller.
+For more information, go to Lawn Conversion and Irrigation Upgrades.

-Reduce urban runoff with short run times and by checking for leaks.
+Shorten irrigation run times and check for leaks.

 Set your irrigation controller to shorter run times.
-Three five-minute applications with an hour in between allows the soil to absorb water better than one 15-minute application, with more water reaching the plant root zones in an irrigation day.
-This is critical when your are watering on a slope or in clay soil, which absorbs water slowly.
+More water reaches the plant root zones per irrigation day with three 5-minute applications (with an hour in between) rather than a single 15-minute application.
+This is critical when you are watering on a slope or in clay soil, which absorbs water slowly.

 Routinely check your irrigation system for leaks.
-Often, we do not see our sprinklers when they operate.
 It takes only moments to run through all of your stations to look for broken or misadjusted heads.

-Drip irrigation systems apply water more accurately (right at plant roots) and more slowly (gallons per hour, not the typical gallons per minute of overhead spray).
-This slow application is ideal for plants and prevents water from overspraying and running off on sidewalks and gutters.
-A well-designed drip system is durable, and you can even use sub-surface drip irrigation for lawns.
-EBMUD offers rebates to customers that install drip irrigation systems.
+Drip irrigation systems apply water more accurately and more slowly.
+A drip system delivers water directly to plant roots at a rate of gallons per hour rather than gallons per minute typical of an overhead spray system.
+This slower application is beneficial to plants and prevents overspray and runoff onto sidewalks and into gutters.
+Sub-surface drip irrigation systems are available for lawns.
+EBMUD offers rebates to customers who install drip irrigation systems.

-Whether adding to your existing garden or replacing existing plants, choose Mediterranean or California natives that thrive on less water.
+Mediterranean or California native plants thrive on less water.
+They are a good choice, whether adding plants to your garden or replacing existing plants.
 You can create a colorful, interesting, and lush garden that is well-suited to the climates and soils in our region.
-See many great examples in EBMUD's Plants and Landscapes for Summer-Dry Climates of the San Francisco Bay Region.
+For some great examples, see EBMUD's Plants and Landscapes for Summer-Dry Climates of the San Francisco Bay Region.

-Then group plants, with similar water needs together.
+Group plants with similar water needs together.
 Use separate irrigation stations to water according to high, medium, or low water needs.
-Mixing high- and low-water-use plants that are watered by the same irrigation valve or station makes it difficult to apply the correct amount of water.

-Use mulch: the “secret weapon” of water conservation.
+Use mulch, the “secret weapon” of the WaterSmart garden.